 Includes a digital LCD display with low battery and overload indicators.
 Easy to use.
-Offers a 110 pound capacity with 0.1 lb accuracy.
-Boasts both tare and auto-off functions for long battery life.
-Equipped with a user-friendly design.
+110-pound capacity with great accuracy.
+Both tare and auto-off functions for long battery life.

-The underside of the handle is made of plastic which is prone to breakage.
+The underside of the handle is made of plastic that may break.

 Easy to store and use.
 The rubber paint handle provides a comfortable grip.
 Equipped with high-precision sensors.
-Can weigh a load of 110 lbs.
-Has a push-button control that allows for switching between lb and kg, and the Zero/Tare function instantly resets scale back to zero.
+Can handle 110 lbs.
+Push-button control switches between units of measurement.

-Some customers that it stops working after a while.
+Some users report that it stops working after a while.

 A luggage scale is a small, compact device that allows you to weigh your carry-on or checked bags.
 Unlike airport scales that you set your bag on, a luggage scale features a hook that you hang your bag from.
-Nearly all modern luggage scales are digital, and they can provide a highly accurate weight for your bags, so you aren’t surprised when airline staff weighs your bag.
+Nearly all modern luggage scales are digital, and they can provide a highly accurate weight for your bags, which prevents surprises when airline staff weighs your bag.

 Choosing the right luggage scale is key, though.
 That means paying attention to the accuracy, size, weight capacity, battery type, and other features to make sure that it’s as easy as possible to weigh your luggage.